mefengl/what-i-read/README.md

 https://davidamos.dev/chatgpt-is-an-extra-ordinary-python-programmer/ , great usage of ChatGPT to write program, just like writing an essay, let ChatGPT fill the outline

 https://fs.blog/knowledge-project-podcast/kunal-shah/ , the insight of Indian society is interesting

+14

+https://www.newyorker.com/tech/annals-of-technology/chatgpt-is-a-blurry-jpeg-of-the-web , great idea to compare ChatGPT with the printer